-The big “no-no” is to assume management responsibilities and then perform an attest service.
-Here are additional questions from the peer review checklists.
+Below is another question from the peer review checklists.
 Notice the first item below: Accepting responsibility for the preparation and fair presentation of the client’s financial statements.
-The client must assume responsibility for the financial statements, even if we (as the CPA) prepare them.
+The client (not the auditor) must assume responsibility for the financial statements.

 The peer review checklists also ask for:

-Get my free weekly accounting and auditing digest with the latest content.
+Get my free accounting and auditing digest with the latest content.

 Charles Hall is a practicing CPA and Certified Fraud Examiner.
 For the last thirty years, he has primarily audited governments, nonprofits, and small businesses.
 He is the author of The Little Book of Local Government Fraud Prevention and Preparation of Financial Statements & Compilation Engagements.
 He frequently speaks at continuing education events.
 Charles is the quality control partner for McNair, McLemore, Middlebrooks & Co. where he provides daily audit and accounting assistance to over 65 CPAs.
 In addition, he consults with other CPA firms, assisting them with auditing and accounting issues.

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.